Understand Different Types of Expanding Triangles

 Three Types of Expanding Triangles

 Following the contracting triangles lead, in order to identify the types of expanding triangles a market can form, the thing is to start from the very basic definition and then to apply the changes.
-Therefore, if a contracting triangle, a classical one, is having all the segments of the triangle smaller than the previous one, in the case of an expanding triangle, the logic says that all the segments should be bigger than the previous ones.
-And this leads to the first type of an expanding triangle Elliott found!
+So, if a contracting triangle, a classical type, has each of the segments of the triangle smaller than the previous one, then in the case of an expanding triangle, logic dictates that each of the segments should be bigger than the previous one.
+And this leads to the first type of expanding triangle Elliott found!

 Horizontal Expanding Triangle

 A horizontal expanding triangle is, above all, expanding on the horizontal.
-Keep in mind that all the legs here are bigger than the previous one, and, as mentioned in other articles here on the Forex Trading Academy, such moves are really vicious, especially if the triangle forms on bigger time frames, like daily charts and above.
-Such a triangle is actually a result of a period of uncertainty that characterizes a currency pair.
-You have to remember that a currency pair is moving based on the differences between the two economies the currencies represent.
-This means that, sometimes, monetary policies between the two jurisdictions may differ so strongly, that no matter what the economic releases will be, the market is undecided on the next movement and only fake moves will govern the Forex pairs.
+Keep in mind that each of the legs here is bigger than the previous one, and, as mentioned in other articles here on the Forex Trading Academy, such moves are really vicious, especially if the triangle forms on longer timeframes, such as daily charts and longer.
+Such a triangle is actually a result of a period of uncertainty that characterises a currency pair.
+You have to remember that a currency pair moves based on the differences between the two economies the currencies represent.
+This means that sometimes monetary policies between the two jurisdictions may differ so strongly that, no matter what the economic release is about to say, the market is undecided on the next movement, and only fake moves will govern the Forex pairs.
 It is very likely that this kind of an environment is the one that leads to the formation of an expanding triangle.
 However, out of all expanding triangles, the horizontal one is the rarest form possible.
-Having all the segments bigger than the previous one is not that common so, if you ever, witness such a triangle, chances are you’re wrong and the market is forming something else.
+Having each of the segments bigger than the previous one is not that common, so if you ever witness such a triangle, chances are that you’re wrong and the market is forming something else.
 The rules of a triangle should be respected, though, even for this kind of triangle.

 Irregular Expanding Triangle

-In order for us to correctly show how an irregular expanding triangle is looking like, the thing to do is to go back to the definition of an irregular contracting triangle.
-That one is forming when the b-wave is bigger than all the other segments in the triangle.
-If that is valid in a contracting pattern, it means that in an expanding one things should be exactly the opposite.
-Therefore, we have the definition of an expanding triangle: a triangle that has all the legs bigger than the previous one, with the b-wave being the only exception.
-Such a triangle I by far more common than the horizontal one and the expanding nature of the two trend lines is even more visible.
-This is due to the fact that the b-wave is much smaller than the a-wave.
+In order for us to correctly show what an irregular expanding triangle looks like, the thing to do is to go back to the definition of an irregular contracting triangle: the one that forms when the b-wave is bigger than all the other segments in the triangle.
+If that is valid for a contracting pattern, it means that in an expanding pattern things should be exactly the opposite.
+We therefore have the definition of an expanding triangle: a triangle in which each of the legs is bigger than the previous one, with the b-wave being the only exception.
+Such a triangle is far more common than the horizontal type, and the expanding nature of the two trendlines is even more visible.
+This is because the b-wave is much smaller than the a-wave.